A look at the evolution of NBC’s Olympics logos: Updated for 2022

 In addition, the logos often appear on air alongside the host city’s own logo and branding, such as the decoration graphics that ring many venues, which is a completely separate design, so that must also be taken into consideration.

-NBC’s logos also have to coordinate (at least somewhat) with the insert graphics provided the Olympics Broadcasting Service and aren’t used by networks who may hold the broadcast rights to the games in other countries.
+NBC’s logos also have to coordinate (at least somewhat) with the insert graphics provided by the Olympic Broadcasting Service and aren’t used by networks who may hold the broadcast rights to the games in other countries.

 We’ve already discussed NBC’s Rio Olympics logo in depth, but it’s still worth noting that this Olympics logo takes on a decidedly different approach.